abrapartners/abra.ai/docs/reference/README.md

 ## Contribute

-Our goal is to make sure that Botpress SDK is always well documented.
-If you find things you can improve or clarify, feel free to contribute to the [Botpress SDK definition file](https://github.com/botpress/botpress/blob/master/src/bp/sdk/botpress.d.ts).
+Our goal is to make sure that Abra.AI SDK is always well documented.
+If you find things you can improve or clarify, feel free to contribute to the [Abra.AI SDK definition file](https://github.com/botpress/botpress/blob/master/src/bp/sdk/botpress.d.ts).